juergenweb/FrontendForms/README.md

 ### firstAndLastname
 Checks first and lastname according to international syntax based on https://regexpattern.com/international-first-last-names/.
 The regex contains only allowed characters for international names.
-So this name check should be usable around the world.
+You can use it to check first, middle or lastname or all together at once.
+This name check should be usable around the world.
 If not, let me know.

 ```php
 $field->setRule('firstAndLastname');